 Below are some ways for you to stay connected and get help with R this quarter.

 Starting next week (April 8) the weekly R Lab will be online.
 This is a collaborative space to get started with R, to troubleshoot and connect.

 Time: Wednesdays 2-4pm from April 8 to May 27

-Welcome to the Summer 2019 Digital Library Services Newsletter, prepared by the Product and Service Management team!
-This newsletter includes contributions from: Cathy Aster, Hannah Frost, Dinah Handel, Michael Olson, and Josh Schneider.
+Welcome to the Winter 2020 Digital Library Services Newsletter, prepared by the Product and Service Management team!
+This newsletter includes contributions from: Cathy Aster, Hannah Frost, Dinah Handel, Sarah Seestone, Andrew Berger, and Michael Olson.